How to choose the best Blue Mountains Tour from Sydney?

-There are so many Blue Mountains day tours from Sydney, however, it is difficult to choose which one is best to match for you.
-This article discusses some of the factors to help you discover the excellent Blue Mountains excursion on your travel fashion.
+There are so many Blue Mountains day tours from Sydney.
+Hence, how can you select the best for your style of travel?
+This article discusses some of the factors to help you discover the best Blue Mountains tour suits your travel style.

-Why you must go to the Blue Mountains?
+Why you must select a Blue Mountains tour?

 The Blue Mountains is the most popular attraction among